abeleuta/easyannotation/README.md

           opacity: 100,  // default opacity fill for components, 100 - opaque, 0 - transparent
           color: '#000' // default fill color
      },

+    // optional fill style for each annotator.
+    // If specified this style will be used when adding an annotator of the specified type.
+    fillStyles: {
+        text: FillStyle,
+        rect: FillStyle,
+        polygon: FillStyle,
+        callout: FillStyle,
+        ellipse: FillStyle
+    },

      x: null, //x position based on target element
      y: null, //y position based on target element